Nick McKenzie

 Nick McKenzie is an Australian investigative journalist.
-He has won 14 Walkley Awards, been twice named the Graham Perkin Australian Journalist of the Year and also received the Kennedy Award for Journalist of the Year in 2020 and 2022.
-He is the president of the Melbourne Press Club.
+He has won twenty Walkley Awards, been named twice as Graham Perkin Australian Journalist of the Year, and received the Kennedy Award for Journalist of the Year in 2020 and 2022.
+He is a former president and life member of the Melbourne Press Club.

-McKenzie is known for his work exposing corruption in politics, business, foreign affairs/defence, human rights issues and policing/criminal justice.
-He works for Melbourne's The Age, The Sydney Morning Herald and The Australian Financial Review, and has reported for Australian Broadcasting Corporation's Four Corners and Nine’s 60 Minutes.
+McKenzie is known for his work uncovering corruption in politics, business, foreign affairs/defence, human rights issues, policing, and criminal justice.
+He works for Melbourne's The Age, The Sydney Morning Herald and The Australian Financial Review, and has reported for the Australian Broadcasting Corporation's Four Corners and Nine's 60 Minutes.

-Life and career

-McKenzie graduated from RMIT University, Melbourne with a Bachelor of Arts (Journalism) in 2001.
-He also holds a Masters in International Politics from the University of Melbourne and is currently obtaining a Melbourne JD (Juris Doctor), from Monash University.

-He firstly worked as a cadet journalist at the Australian Broadcasting Corporation, later joining Fairfax Media (publisher of The Age and The Sydney Morning Herald).
 McKenzie's reporting has led to a number of government inquiries and police investigations, including a federal police probe into political donations given by alleged mafia figures.

+In June 2023, McKenzie and colleague Chris Masters won what was dubbed the 'defamation trial of the century', a historic federal court lawsuit brought by decorated soldier Ben Roberts-Smith.
+A judge ruled that four of the six murder allegations against Roberts-Smith—which had been reported on by the journalists and presented in their defence—were substantially true.

+Early life and education

+McKenzie's mother and grandparents are Polish Jews who migrated to Australia when his mother was 15.
+His grandparents were both Holocaust survivors.
+McKenzie's mother's extended family were killed in Nazi gas chambers.
+He is a twin.

+McKenzie graduated from RMIT University, Melbourne, with a Bachelor of Arts (Journalism) in 2001.
+He also holds a Masters in International Politics from the University of Melbourne.

+Career

+McKenzie began his career as a cadet journalist at the Australian Broadcasting Corporation, later joining Fairfax Media (publisher of The Age and The Sydney Morning Herald).

+Terrorism

+In 2005, he interviewed Australian terrorist leader Abdul Nacer Benbrika before Benbrika was prosecuted for leading terror cells in Sydney and Melbourne.
+During Benbrika's court case, the public prosecutor told the court that Benbrika was covertly recorded by authorities claiming that he had threatened McKenzie, telling him to "watch yourself", and that he knew how to find the reporter.